by Structured Settlement Watchdog

 - The address for Genex Capital and Assured Annuity in Delaware is a mailbox at a UPS store located at 73 Greentree Drive.
 Hmmm

-- The management of Genex Capital took considerable steps to conceal their ownership of SSQ after it was acquired by Andrew Cravenho in November 2011.
+- The management of Genex Capital took considerable steps to conceal their ownership of SSQ after it was acquired from Andrew Cravenho in November 2011.
 Hmmm

 - My July 2014 post included some interesting historical "archaeological" finds SSQ | Who is "Brad Jones"?
 Questions About SSQ/Genex Link Continue